Effect of increasing the ramification on pseudo-deformation rings: Comparison between and

 \subsection{Necessary condition for $t^{\univ}$ to come from a representation}

 The existence of a representation over $\calR^{\pd}_{\rhob_0}$ with trace $T^{\univ}$ implies that $t^{\univ}$ is the trace of a representation defined over $R^{\pd}_{\rhob_0}$.
 We will first assume the existence of a representation over $R^{\pd}_{\rhob_0}$ with trace $t^{\univ}$ to relate the rings $R^{\pd}_{\rhob_0}$ and $R^{\defo}_{\rhob_x}$.
 Specifically, we will compare the dimensions of their tangent spaces to get the necessary conditions for the existence of the required representation.
 This will give us a necessary condition for $T^{\univ}$ to be the trace of a representation.
-Since $H^2(G,1) =0$ holds in most of the cases we are interested in, we keep this assumption in the next proposition.